myreadings1/RDING/categories.md

 HI
 --------
 - MIMO for low power devices?
 Avoiding FFT and count on time symbols.?
 Toward SDR for BT/BLE, power? architecture? benefits over current HW arch? flexibility? scalability?
+Low power wireless devices are usually used with sensors (low computation CPU) which their arch is suitable rather such CPUs rather than regular PCs.

 iBeacon
 -----